MWR1/discord-transparency/README.md

 - Open "mainScreen.js" with Notepad, or any other text editor.
 We'll go with Notepad
 - Press Ctrl + F, and in there type `did-finish-load`, and check the "Down" checkbox under the "Direction" label, then press "Find Next"
 - Right under the text highlighted, press an enter, then in there type `mainWindow.webContents.executeJavaScript()`.
 Inside the `()` put the script located in <b>`script.min.js`</b> in this page, under "for starting up with discord"
-- Press Ctrl + S, then close the file, and the folder "unpacked".
-Then, go back to the terminal opened recently
+- Press Ctrl + S to save the file, then close it, and the folder "unpacked".
+Afterwards, go back to the terminal opened recently
 - Inside the terminal, paste this line: `npx asar pack unpacked core.asar`, and then wait.
 When it's done, you can close everything, and restart Discord.
 That's it

 ## Planned updates in the future